-The current psychological experiment builds upon the methodology outlined in [26] by Dr. M.G.
-Frank et al. It is based on the psychological theory of lying developed by Dr. P. Ekman over the last thirty years [27][28][29][30].
-The experiment was designed by the Psychology Lab of Prof. M.G.
-Frank in Rutgers University.
-Subjects were a sub-sample of 39 (19 males, 21 females) taken randomly from a larger population of 150 developed by Frank & Ekman.
+The current psychological experiment builds upon the methodology outlined in Frank and Ekman (1997) by Dr. M.G.
+Frank et al. It is based on the psychological theory of lying developed by Dr. P. Ekman over the last thirty years (Ekman, 1986; Ekman and Maureen, 1991; Ekman, 1996; Ekman, 2001).
+The experiment was designed by the Communication Lab of Professor M.G.
+Frank in Rutgers University (currently at University of Buffalo, SUNY).
+Subjects were a sub-sample of 39 (19 males, 20 females) taken randomly from a larger population of 250 developed by Frank & Ekman.
 They were all members of politically active groups both on and off campus.
 The subjects responded to either face to face or e-mail enquiries to participate in a communication skills experiment.
 When they appeared in the laboratory, they were told that deception is a part of communication, and that is the skill under examination for this experiment.
 They then completed a number of demographic and personality inventories.
 Afterward, they were presented with their specific instructions for the deception situation.
 They were told that there was a check in an envelope hidden down the hall.
-This check was made out to a group that the subject adamantly opposed (e.g., pro-life subject, check made out to pro-choice group, and vice versa).
+This check was made out to a group that the subject adamantly opposed (e.g., pro-life subject, check made out to prochoice group, and vice versa).
 The subject was told to find the check, and then decide whether or not to 'steal' it.
 If they stole it, they were to put it in their pocket.
 Whether or not they took the check, they then returned to the experimenter.
 The subject was then interrogated by a person whom they believe belongs to (or is a strong supporter of) a group they oppose (e.g., the subject who is pro-life will be interrogated by a person whom they believe is pro-choice).
 This means that a subject who stole the check lied about it under interrogation.
 If they fooled the interrogator, they were able to tear up the check (thus depriving their hated group of money), and they obtained \$75 for themselves and this \$100 would go to their group instead.
-If they failed to convince the interrogator of their innocence (i.e., caught lying), the \$100 check would go to the group that the subject despised, the subject and their group would get no money, and the subject must withstand 30 minutes of loud, startling blasts of noise delivered via headphones.
+If they failed to convince the interrogator of their innocence (i.e., caught lying), the \$100 check would go to the group that the subject despised, the subject and their group would get no money, and the subject must withstand 30 min of loud, startling blasts of noise delivered via headphones.
 If the subject did not take the money, and they were judged truthful, they received \$25 for themselves and \$25 for their group, and the despised group would not get \$100 but a smaller sum instead.
 If the subject was mistakenly judged as lying, then neither they nor their group got any money, the despised group got less money, and the subject was to face the loud startling blasts of noise.
 Note that no subjects were actually punished with the loud startling blasts of noise and all received at least some money for participation.
 What was important was for subjects to feel there was a punishment for not being seen as truthful.

 The interrogation questions were derived by a panel of homicide and counter-terrorism professionals in conjunction with behavioral scientists.
-Two of the questions specifically tested the ideas around a popular interrogation technique called the Reid technique [31], whereas the others were designed to elicit maximum useful nonverbal behaviors.
-In particular, it was composed of the following questions:
+Two of the questions specifically tested the ideas around a popular interrogation technique called the Reid technique (Inbau et al., 2001), whereas the others were designed to elicit maximum useful nonverbal behaviors.
+In particular, the interrogation was composed of the following questions: